Russwater RPG Ruleset

 Restrict Movement

-On a successful melee attack above a defending DC you position yourself in a way that restricts your opponent’s movement.
+On a successful melee attack above a defending DC, you position yourself in a way that restricts your opponent’s movement.
 If your opponent is Medium or smaller, they are unable to move from their current position next round.

 Sweeping Attack